Meet South Africa's Car of the Year for 2018

 Picking up from where its sibling and 2016 Car of the Year winner, the XC90 left off from, the S90 continues the Swedish car maker’s resounding return to form.

-In addition to sporting one of the most stylish interior and exterior design combinations within the sedan segment, the S90 also brings to the fore a raft of semi-autonomous driving features and a safety tech that makes it one of the safest cars on the planet.
+In addition to sporting one of the most stylish interior and exterior design combinations within the sedan segment, the S90 also brings to the fore a raft of semi-autonomous driving features.